-To initiate support or report prohibited behaviors on the Akron campus, contact Mrs. Michelle Smith, who serves as the Deputy Title IX Coordinator for Employees.
-Mrs. Smith is available during regular business hours and serves as the intake coordinator for all reports of gender-based misconduct involving students.
-Mrs. Smith can be reached at the Administrative Services Building, 125C, The University of Akron, OH 44325-4733, (330) 972-5146 or msmith5@uakron.edu.
+To initiate support or report prohibited behaviors on the Akron campus, contact Ms. Tami Hannon, who serves as the Deputy Title IX Coordinator for Employees.
+Ms. Hannon is available during regular business hours and serves as the intake coordinator for all reports of gender-based misconduct involving students.
+Ms. Hannon can be reached at the Administrative Services Building, 138, The University of Akron, OH 44325-4733, (330) 972-7300 or tlz2@uakron.edu.

 To initiate support or report prohibited behaviors at a regional campus, including the Wayne College Campus, contact Mr. Gordon Holly who serves as the Deputy Title IX Coordinator for Wayne College.
 Mr. Holly is available during regular business hours and meets with students to discuss interim measures of support.
-When appropriate, Mr. Holly may coordinate support with Mrs. Smith at the main campus.
+When appropriate, Mr. Holly may coordinate support with Ms. Hannon at the main campus.
 Mr. Holly can be reached at Wayne College, Boyer HPE Building, E242, (330) 972-8740 or gholly@uakron.edu.